Below are summaries of the research projects we support and accelerate:

 NF2 BioSolutions is also supporting Dr. Gary Brenner’s lab to move towards a toxicology study for its Suicide gene therapy approach, prior to submitting an IND (investigational new drug) application to the FDA.

 Schwannomas are benign tumors composed of Schwann-lineage cells that normally form a protective sheath around nerves in the cranium (skull) and peripheral nervous system.
-Most people with schwannoma-associated disease have multiple tumors which generally first appear during adolescence and continue to develop throughout life.
+Most people with the schwannoma-associated disease have multiple tumors which generally first appear during adolescence and continue to develop throughout life.
 These tumors cause pain, sensory/motor dysfunction, and death through compression of peripheral nerves, the spinal cord, and/or the brain stem.
 Effective chemotherapy is essentially non-existent, but because schwannomas are slow-growing and non-malignant, reduction in volume and slowing of growth can be therapeutic.
-Although it is the current standard of care, surgery and radiation can lead to significant sensory loss (including deafness in the case of vestibular schwannoma) and motor dysfunction, and are not always possible due to the risk of nerve or brain stem damage.
+Although it is the current standard of care, surgery and radiation can lead to significant sensory loss (including deafness in the case of vestibular schwannoma) and motor dysfunction and are not always possible due to the risk of nerve or brain stem damage.
 The paucity of therapeutic options, and the suffering caused by what limited options do exist, make the treatment of schwannomas a major unmet medical need.

 Schwannomas are associated with three distinct disease entities – sporadic schwannoma, neurofibromatosis type 2 (NF2), and schwannomatosis.
 Sporadic vestibular schwannomas are diagnosed in over 6000 individuals per year in the US alone (19 tumors/1,000,000 individuals per year).
 NF2 and Schwannomatosis have incidences of 1/25,000 and 1/40,000 births, with estimated point prevalences (people currently living with the disorder) of 13,000 and 8,000 respectively in the US.